-When you want Vince to check something, please copy and paste the URL and share it with Vince via email.
-The URL of your file does not change, even if you make changes to it.
+When you want Vince to check something, please copy and paste the URL (long link) and include it in your email to Vince.

 Also, you do NOT need to create new versions of your files when you update them.
-Unlike MS Word, Google Docs remembers all of your past changes (please see https://support.google.com/drive/answer/2409045).
+Unlike MS Word, Google Docs remembers all of your past changes.
+For more information, please see https://support.google.com/drive/answer/2409045

-Therefore, you can keep updating the same file without creating a new one every time.
-Doing so saves time and minimizes confusion by helping ensure that Vince always checks your latest version.
+Therefore, you can keep updating the same file every time without creating a new one.
+Doing so saves time and minimizes confusion by helping ensure that Vince checks your latest version.

 If you have questions, please ask Vince in a session.

-Most of all, I look forward to reading your files.
+Most of all, I look forward to reading your written application materials.